ictvoip/ictvoip-docs/docs/source/admin/servers.rst

 Installing the FusionPBX API
 ****************************

+: Note :: You may recieve a bundled zip package ictvoip_fusionPBX_module-release-1.3.2_PHP7.4-8.1.zip - this will have both the FusionPBX and WHMCS Server Module packages

+|

 Currently Supported Version of FPBX: 5.1.x - (for older version support please contact us)

 The compressed file will have the structure of where the files need to be uploaded to your FusionPBX host.
 Please note you would also require ionCube Loader enabled for PHP 7.4 and 8.1.